ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 - Copied to an **alternate path** for easy access on mobile devices not directly supported by this script (signatures only)
 - **Write protected** (Outlook signatures only)

-Set-OutlookSignatures can be **executed by users on clients and terminal servers, or on a central server without end user interaction**.
+Set-OutlookSignatures can be **executed by users on clients and terminal servers, or on a central system without end user interaction**.
 On clients, it can run as part of the logon script, as scheduled task, or on user demand via a desktop icon, start menu entry, link or any other way of starting a program.
 Signatures and OOF messages can also be created and deployed centrally, without end user or client involvement.

 **Sample templates** for signatures and OOF messages demonstrate all available features and are provided as .docx and .htm files.

-**Simulation mode** allows content creators and admins to simulate the behavior of the script and to inspect the resulting signature files before going live.
+**Simulation mode** allows content creators and admins to simulate the behavior of the software and to inspect the resulting signature files before going live.

-The script is **designed to work in big and complex environments** (Exchange resource forest scenarios, across AD trusts, multi-level AD subdomains, many objects).
+The software is **designed to work in big and complex environments** (Exchange resource forest scenarios, across AD trusts, multi-level AD subdomains, many objects).
 It works **on premises, in hybrid and cloud-only environments**.

 It is **multi-client capable** by using different template paths, configuration files and script parameters.

 Set-OutlookSignatures requires **no installation on servers or clients**.
-You only need a standard SMB file share on a central system, and Office on your clients.
+You only need a standard SMB file share on a central system, and optionally Office on your clients.
+There is also **no telemetry** or "calling home", emails are **not routed through a 3rd party data center or cloud service**, and there is **no need to change DNS records (MX, SPF) or mail flow**.

-A **documented implementation approach**, based on real life experiences implementing the script in multi-client environments with a five-digit number of mailboxes, contains proven procedures and recommendations for product managers, architects, operations managers, account managers and email and client administrators.
+A **documented implementation approach**, based on real life experiences implementing the software in multi-client environments with a five-digit number of mailboxes, contains proven procedures and recommendations for product managers, architects, operations managers, account managers and email and client administrators.
 The implementation approach is **suited for service providers as well as for clients**, and covers several general overview topics, administration, support, training across the whole lifecycle from counselling to tests, pilot operation and rollout up to daily business.

-## 2. Why choose Set-OutlookSignatures?
-- Runs only on your clients, no server side installation
-- Mails are not routed through a cloud service, no SPF record change
-- Software does not call home
-- Works with on-prem, hybrid and cloud-only configurations
-- Supports Exchange Online roaming signatures, New Outlook and Outlook Web
-- Multi-customer capable
-- Works with linked mailboxes in resource forest scenarios
-- Users see signature when writing emails
-- More cost-effective than other cloud based products, more features than other on-prem products

-The features reserved for Benefactor Circle members are available at a very, very competitive price compared to other commercial solutions that work with on-prem, hybrid and cloud-only configurations.

-There are also topics you need to be aware of:
-- As there is no server component, signatures can not be automatically added to mails sent from mobile devices.
-This will change as soon as Microsoft's roaming signature feature will be accessible by an API, and mobile applications start using this feature.
-Set-OutlookSignatures Benefactor Circle already supports the roaming signature feature.
-- There is no graphical user interface.
-This is on purpose:
-  - End users typically never see the tool, only results.
-  - Admins typically need around two hours for the basic setup, as the default parameters are very well chosen and documented.
-  - Template maintainers need nothing but Word to create, modify and configure templates.

 ## 3. Demo video
 <div class="columns">